How Much Does It Cost To Ship A Tractor? Everything You Should Know

 Before you freight ship your tractor, you should document its condition, remove loose items from the cabin (if applicable), drain away any excess fuel, remove attachments, and ensure you know how it will be loaded onto the truck when it’s time to ship your agricultural vehicle.
 Your shipping company will provide you with any additional instructions you may need.

-This is particularly true of tractors that would otherwise count as an oversized load.
+This is particularly true of Farming vehicle that would otherwise count as an oversized load.
 In most cases, the cost of partially disassembling the farm equipment or removing attachments will be much lower than paying for the costs associated with oversized load designation. - Develop a loading and unloading strategy – You’ll need to work with your shipping company to determine the best way to load your agricultural vehicle.
 Most can be driven onto a flatbed using ramps.
 They are fastened in place securely using straps and chains.
 Some larger tractors with oversized wheels and tires may need to be lifted onto the truck using a crane.
 Note that this may require additional specialized equipment, and incur additional costs.
 Professionals know the rules of loading and transiting heavy farm machinery.
 Once you leave items in their care, they will handle it.

 Relevant Statistics